nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/software_maturity.rst

           Play and pause emulated by disabling and enabling stream, respectively.
         - The following limitations apply:

-          * Basic Audio Profile (BAP) broadcast, one BIG with two BIS streams.
+          * One BIG with two BIS streams.
           * Audio input: USB or I2S (Line in or using Pulse Density Modulation).
-          * Configuration: 16 bit, several bit rates ranging from 24 kbps to 160 kbps.
+          * Configuration: 16 bit, several bit rates ranging from 32 kbps to 124 kbps.

         - Experimental
       * - **Broadcast sink**